byceps/byceps/docs/installation_docker/index.rst

     $ cp config/apps_example.toml config/apps.toml

-- For a **local installation**, you can go with the examplary hostnames already defined in the example apps configuration file, ``config/apps_example.toml``, which are:
+- For a **local installation**, you can go with the exemplary hostnames already defined in the example apps configuration file, ``config/apps_example.toml``, which are: